The Point of Gathering to Utah

-Not only did the early LDS leaders teach that the whole point of gathering to Utah was to build a Zion society, but they also specifically taught that it was God’s will that they do so.
+Early LDS leaders taught that the whole point of gathering to Utah was to build a Zion society.
+They also specifically taught that it was God’s will that they do so.

 No one put it more clearly than Brigham Young when in 1860 he said: